Dom-Owens-UoB/Dom-Owens-UoB.github.io/_pages/about.md

 permalink: /about/
 title: "About"
 ---
-I'm a statistics PhD student in the [COMPASS CDT](http://www.bristol.ac.uk/cdt/compass/) and [Institute for Statistical Science](https://www.bristolmathsresearch.org/statistical-science/) at the University of Bristol.
+I'm a statistics PhD student in the [Compass CDT](http://www.bristol.ac.uk/cdt/compass/) and [Institute for Statistical Science](https://www.bristolmathsresearch.org/statistical-science/) at the University of Bristol.

 I work on change point analysis for multivariate and high-dimensional time series, with my supervisor [Dr. Haeran Cho](https://sites.google.com/view/haeran-cho/home).